JoeFu/alportal-document/docs/front-end/architecture.md

 Views are the visual representations of the components in the application.
 They display the data that users interact with and provide the user interface.

 These are the actual pages of the system that are presented to the user when navigating to and from different routes managed by the router.

-A view is usually composed of several components, combined to create the complete representation of a page.
+A view is usually composed of several of the [UI](./components-ui.md), [Forms](./components-form.md) and [Inputs](./components-input.md) components, combined to create the complete representation of a page.

 ```
 📦src